San Francisco

 San Francisco amended the California Green Building Code to create the more stringent San Francisco Green Building Code for residential buildings.

 For new construction and major renovations, San Francisco requires developers install EV-ready infrastructure into 20% of parking spaces, and provide sufficient electrical service to be able to expand charging services to 100% of spaces.
-For existing commercial parking, San Francisco Environment Code Chapter 30 requires EV charging stations to be installed in a minimum of 10% of spaces in any commercial parking lot with 100 or more spaces by January 2023.
-There are more than 300 facilities in San Francisco subject to this requirement.
+For existing commercial parking, San Francisco Environment Code Chapter 30 requires EV charging stations to be installed in a minimum of 10% of spaces in any commercial parking lot with 100 or more spaces by the end of 2023.
+There are more than 300 facilities in San Francisco subject to this requirement

 Low-energy use requirements

-San Francisco mandates residential and commercial buildings satisfy low-energy use requirements.
-New residential buildings must achieve GreenPoint Rated v7.0 certification.
-The city also requires new multifamily high-rises to achieve LEED Silver or higher certification and new commercial construction to achieve LEED Gold or higher certification.
-In 2020, San Francisco adopted an ordinance requiring all-Electric commercial and multifamily buildings to meet the California Energy Code (e.g. no change from state code).
+In 2020, San Francisco adopted an ordinance requiring all-electric commercial and multifamily buildings to meet the California Energy Code (e.g. no change from state code).
 Mixed-fuel commercial and multifamily must be designed and constructed to use 10% less energy than allowed by the California Energy Code.

-San Francisco staffs 11 full time employees solely dedicated to energy, mechanical, and green building code compliance.
-The city requires plan reviews, site inspections, and performance testing to verify code compliance.
+San Francisco requires plan reviews, site inspections, and performance testing to verify code compliance.
 This includes plan review of all energy code compliance documentation specified by CA Energy Commission.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 San Francisco offers upfront support through pre-application technical reviews.
 The city also invites developers and/or owners to contact the DBI Energy/Green Building/Mechanical Services office.

 Retrofit requirements